flowhub/docs.flowhub.io/_posts/2014-01-22-getting-started-microflo.md

 ---
 layout: documentation
+navtitle: MicroFlo
-title: Getting started (MicroFlo)
+title: Getting started with MicroFlo
 categories:
- - documentation
+ - getting-started
 ---

 ## Prepare your microcontroller for talking to Flowhub